-tftp: Specifies that the configuration file is from the TFTP server. //location/filename Specifies the URL of the configuration file on the TFTP server. flash: Specifies that the configuration file is from the NVRAM of the device.
+tftp: Specifies that the configuration file is from the TFTP server. //location/filename Specifies the URL of the configuration file on the TFTP server. rcp: Specifies that the configuration file is from the RCP server. //username@location/filena me Specifies the URL of the configuration file on the RCP server. ftp: Specifies that the configuration file is from the FTP server. //username:password@ location:tcpport/filename Specifies the URL of the configuration file on the FTP server. flash: Specifies that the configuration file is from the NVRAM of the device.
 FILENAME Specifies the name of the configuration file stored in the NVRAM. force (Optional) Specifies to execute the command immediately with no confirmation needed.